pcardotatgit/DUO_Web_Demos/php/readme.md

 - Test your web server : http://localhost/duo_no
 - Authenticate with username = patrick and password = password.

-# 1/  How works the authentication without DUO secondary authentication
+## 1/  How works the authentication without DUO secondary authentication

 - The user authentication is handled by the valid.php file.
 - Open it in the [ duo_no ] folder and have a look at it.
 It is very straight forward

-# 2/ Add DUO secondary authentication to this php login form
+## 2/ Add DUO secondary authentication into this php login form

 - Create duo_yes directory into your web server root documentation directory  ( ex : Apache in the htdocs folder )
 - copy all the [ duo_no ] content and paste it into the  [ htdocs/duo_yes ] folder.